blof/LINERLIB/README.md

 **Duplicate entries of RULED removed**
 **lifting and port call cost in ports.csv rounded of to nearest integer** **readme files clarifies rounding of TC rates to nearest thousand as explained in the original article**

+Version 1.2. released February 2024
+**Added an additional Demand_WorldSmall file as demands above 1000 FFe where wrongfully truncated to a decimal number of 1.xx.
+Original file is kept for benchmarks and new correct demand file added as Demand_WorldSmall_Fixed_Sep.csv**
+**Added port cost for single port which was null**